DiegoEliasCosta/CollectionsBench/README.md

 **Build the jar file:** Use `./gradlew shadowJar` to generate the `benchmarks.jar` file (on windows, use `gradlew.bat shadowJar`).

+**Download the dataset** Our benchmarks use an external dataset to draw a more realistic element distribution.
+Because the file is too large we have it stored in Git Large File Storage (Git LFS).
+To download the dataset you have to git lsf `git lfs install` and then get the dataset through `git lsf pull`.

 ### Running the complete benchmark suite

 Use `java -jar benchmarks.jar` to run the complete benchmark with the default parameters.
 The complete benchmark with default parameters takes **weeks** to finish, therefore we came with a naming system to allow partial benchmarks to be run easily.